wp-plugins/threewp-broadcast/readme.txt

 If you have a product gallery, use the "Custom Field Attachments" premium plugin to broadcast the "_product_image_gallery" custom field.

+Need your stock or PDF vouchers synced upon each purchase?
+See the WooCommerce extras in the Plugin Pack.

 = WPML Sitepress =

 WPML is semi-supported via a plugin in the premium pack.
 For more information, see WPML discussion here: http://wordpress.org/support/topic/wmpl-integration-not-working

 The author suggests using PolyLang instead due to far superior support.

 = XCache vs APC opcode cache =

+APC works flawlessly.

 Xcache v2 does not support PHP namespaces, which is a PHP 5.3 feature.
 Trying to enable Broadcast with Xcache v2 enabled will result in a PHP crash.

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

-APC works flawlessly.

 == Changelog ==

+= 19 20150519 =
+* Code: New action: each_linked_post, used to modify all linked posts via a PHP callback.
+* Code: new_post_old_custom_fields in broadcasting_data object.
+* Code: broadcasting_data->new_post is now a post object.
+Retrieve using ->new_post() method.
+Retrieve keys using ->new_post( 'ID' ).
+* Bump Wordpress version to 4.2.2
+* New Plugin Pack Plugins: Delete Before Broadcast, Protect Child Properties.
+* New Plugin Pack Extras: All Blogs cache clear, WooCommerce stock sync, Woocommerce PDF voucher sync

 = 18.1 20150424 =
 * Fix: Network admin can do anything network admin wants.